-Current state regulations vary, but as far as the NFPA is concerned, new homes and recently remodeled ones should have hardwired and interconnected dual-function smoke alarms with sealed 10-year lithium-ion batteries.
+Current state regulations vary, but as far as the NFPA is concerned, new homes and recently remodeled ones should have hardwired and interconnected dual-sensor smoke alarms with sealed 10-year lithium-ion batteries.
 The term interconnected means that the alarms should be linked together so that if one senses smoke or fire, all alarms in the home will sound the alarm simultaneously.
-And the term dual-function means that they are designed to sense both the smoke of a smoldering fire or the heat of open-flame fires.
+And the term dual-sensor (or dual-function) means that they are designed to sense both the smoke of a smoldering fire or the heat of open-flame fires.

-In a newer home or remodeled home with hardwired smoke detectors, each detector in a house must be connected to a circuit dedicated only to the smoke detectors.
-It's fine to wire all the detectors onto a single circuit, but that circuit can power no other outlets, lights, or appliances.
+In a newer home or remodeled home with hardwired smoke detectors, each detector in a house must be connected to a circuit that is protected by an AFCI circuit breaker.
+In some jurisdictions, the circuit must be dedicated, meaning it serves only the smoke detectors and not other electrical devices or equipment.
 As is true for any electrical fixture, you must make the wire connections inside an approved electrical box, which is usually installed behind the drywall.

 While it is possible to wire the detectors so that each sounds independently of the others, most state fire marshals (and most fire codes) mandate that you create an interconnected network in which all alarms go off at the same time when one detects smoke or fire.
-To do this, the system must be wired from the main circuit panel with a 15-amp circuit and 3-conductor cable with a minimum wire gauge of 14.
-In this wiring scheme, the black wire is the hot wire, the white wire is neutral and the red wire is the traveler than links all the alarms together.
-The ground wire isn't used in alarm wiring, although it's still a good idea to connect the ground wire to the electrical box with a ground screw.
+To do this, the system must be wired from the main circuit panel with a 15-amp or 20-amp circuit and 3-conductor cable.
+In this wiring scheme, the black wire is the hot wire, the white wire is neutral and the red wire is the traveler that links all the alarms together.
+The ground wire isn't used in alarm wiring, although for general electrical safety, you want to maintain a ground connection throughout the electrical circuit.

 The current version of the NFPA smoke alarm code requires smoke detectors in the following places:

-- Inside every bedroom or on the wall just outside
+- Inside every bedroom and outside each sleeping area.

 - In places where you store flammable substances, such as the garage or basement.